hippogriffin/ess-helm/charts/matrix-stack/README.md

 ### Tolerations and Topology Spread Constraints configuration

 Workloads of the individual components in the chart can share the same configuration using the `tolerations` and `topologySpreadConstraints` base section.
- - **Tolerations** can be configured here to apply them globally, and are appended to the per component tolerations.
+ - Configure **Tolerations** here to apply them globally.
+They are appended to the per component tolerations.
- - **Topology Spread Constraints** can be configured here to apply them globally, and can be overridden on a per component basis.
+ - Configure **Topology Spread Constraints** here to apply them globally.You can override them on a per component basis.
 Please note that setting `topologySpreadConstraints`
    - Automatically sets `labelSelector.matchLabels` based on `app.kubernetes.io/instance` if one isn't specified.
    - Automatically sets `matchLabelKeys` based on `pod-template-hash` for `Deployments` if one isn't specified